makkarpov/OC-Dep-Mirror/readme.md

 Dependency Cacher
 =================

-Packs all dependencies and created `dependencies.zip` archive.
+Packs all dependencies and creates `dependencies.zip` archive.
+Run it with `gradle build`